vatpac-technology/sops/docs/terminal/williamtown.md

     It is the responsibility of the WLM TCU controller(s) to negotiate any airspace releases with ARL(All).

 ### ADC
 When WLM ADC is online, they own the airspace within the WLM MIL CTR A (`SFC`-`A050`).
-This may be amended/released as required between WLM ADC and WLM TCU.
+This may be amended/released as required between **WLM ADC** and **WLM TCU**.

 <figure markdown>
 ![WLM ADC Airspace](img/wlmadc.png){ width="700" }
   <figcaption>WLM ADC Airspace</figcaption>
 </figure>

+## Stereo Approaches (Fast Jet Aircraft)
+Fast jet aircraft typically transit from M550 to YWLM via Gate 6 at `F125`.
+When requested, or advised via ATIS, the stereo approach may be utilised to facilitate aircraft recovery.

+!!! tip
+    See [Controller Skills](../controller-skills/military.md#stereo-approaches) for more details about stereo approaches.

+!!!
+Example
+**MAPL45**: "WLM TCU, RTBing via G6 for RWY12"
+**WLM TCU**: "MAPL45, cleared the stereo appraoch for RWY 12 via G6, once 9DME north of the tacan descend not below `A050`" **MAPL45**: "Once 9DME north, descend not below `A050`"

+!!! note
+    Stereo approach charts are available in the [RAAF TERMA](https://ais-af.airforce.gov.au/australian-aip){target=new}.

 ## Charts
 !!! note